vikputthiscodeongit/simple-maths-captcha/README.md

 The CAPTCHA initializes on instance creation.
 On press of the activator button a NTP sync is performed after which a maths problem is requested.
 The problem is inserted in the DOM, alongside 3 `<input>`s: the main one in which the user has to provide the answer and 2 hidden ones used to store the problem's individual digits.
 The CAPTCHA is automatically deactivated after the invalidation time provided by the back end has passed.

-The exact implementation of the back end components is up to you.
-If you need some inspiration you can check out [how I did it in PHP for my own website](https://github.com/vikputthiscodeongit/viktor-web/tree/main/php/controllers).
+The exact implementation of the back end component is up to you.
+If you need some inspiration you can check out [how I did it in PHP for my own website](https://github.com/vikputthiscodeongit/viktor-web/tree/main/php/controllers/simple-maths-captcha).

 <br>